2A Continental Architectural Awards: 2015

-The first Award event was held in Istanbul, Turkey, with the Istanbul Technical University being the main Academic partner.
-The other technical partners were The UNESCO, Istanbul Bilgi University and Research Institute of Cultural Heritage and Tourism of Iran.
-Its theme was “The Emergence of Contemporary Architecture in Asia.”
-The Jury members consisted of Sinan Mert Sener, Seung H-Sang, Romi Khosla, and Yavuz Selim Sepin.
+The first award event was held in Istanbul, Turkey, with the Istanbul Technical University being the main academic partner.
+The other technical partners were UNESCO, Istanbul Bilgi University and Research Institute of Cultural Heritage and Tourism of Iran.
+The event's theme was "The Emergence of Contemporary Architecture in Asia."
+The jury members consisted of Sinan Mert Sener, Seung H-Sang, Romi Khosla, and Yavuz Selim Sepin.

 2016

 The second 2A Continental Architectural Award event was held at Vienna, Austria in association with Academy of Fine Arts Vienna.
-This year’s theme was “Innovative Architecture in Asia.”
-The Jury consisted of some fine architects including Volkwin Marg, Nasrine Seraji, Wolfgang Tschapeller, Murat Tabanlıoğlu, Françoise Fromonot and Hiromi Hosoya.
+This year's theme was "Innovative Architecture in Asia."
+The jury consisted of architects including Volkwin Marg, Nasrine Seraji, Wolfgang Tschapeller, Murat Tabanlıoğlu, Françoise Fromonot and Hiromi Hosoya.